astralfrontier/creative-universe/content/blog/creating-isometric-battlemaps-in-blender.md

 In the Properties panel, look for the Camera properties.
 Inside, set the Lens Type to "Orthographic".

-Finally, hit `F12` to render the image, and click the `Image > Save As` menu to save your map file!
+Set "Orthographic Scale" to 30.
+This controls the "zoom" on the map.

 ## Delineating squares